RetroPie/RetroPie-Docs/docs/X-Arcade.md

 ### Conclusion
 If you would like the Xarcade Tankstick to be registered as two individual game pads on a Linux machine, the program Xarcade2Jstick might be a solution for you.
 It exclusively captures the original keyboard events and maps these to the corresponding game pad events.
 Furthermore, the Shift-key functionality is also made available by Xarcade2Jstick, so that virtual keyboard presses of TAB and ESC are still possible.
-Xarcade2Jstick can easiliy be installed and can also be installed and configured with the RetroPie-Setup Script.
+Xarcade2Jstick can easily be installed and can also be installed and configured with the RetroPie-Setup Script.